thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 Done
 ```

-Notice team 1 cancels as usually, but team 2 doesn't.
+Team 1 cancels, but team 2 doesn't.

 ### Tasks and Tokens

-If your `Async` workflows are inter-operating with `Task`, and you anticipate using cancellation, then you need to pass CancellationTokens when the `Task` is started.
+If your `Async` workflows are inter-operating with TPL `Task`, in order to support cancellation (hint: you should), then you need to explicitly pass CancellationTokens when the `Task` is started.
+Typically, `Async`/`Task` functions that do I/O or sleep will have overloads that accept `CancelltionToken`.

 Code